Reciprocating Pump: A positive displacement pump which utilizes a plunger or piston to change a cavity’s volume, and produce a pressure differential.

 - Proven, Common Technology: Reciprocating pumps are one of the oldest, most proven pump types.
 Today, a wide variety of reciprocating pumps can be found in many different materials, types, and sizes.
 Reciprocating pumps range from less than 1 horsepower to over 3,000 horsepower.

 - Durability: Reciprocating pumps are used in some of the most abrasive and corrosive applications.
 Fluid ends and fluid end parts can be made of many different materials such as stainless steel, aluminum bronze, tungsten carbide, ceramic, and more.
-A wide selection of valve types are used in abrasive applications such as pumping cement, sand slurry, mud, etc.
+A wide selection of valve types is used in abrasive applications such as pumping cement, sand slurry, mud, etc.

 - Efficiency: Reciprocating pumps operate at high a higher efficiency compared to other pump designs.
-In most cases, at any set point, reciprocating pumps operate around 90%.
+In most cases, at any setpoint, reciprocating pumps operate around 90%.

 Factors that determine the efficiency of a Reciprocating Pump